fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 One variable that determines the percent of these dissolved solids is the length of extraction.
 The longer the water has contact with the coffee, the more solids will be extracted.
 Espresso takes less than 30 seconds to brew.
 That is not a lot of time to extract the dissolved solids.

 The roasting process breaks down the structure of the coffee bean.
-That means that when coffee beans are roasted longer, then the dissolved solids are extracted much easier.
+That means that when coffee beans are roasted longer, the dissolved solids are extracted much more easily.
 Hence, a darker roast allows you to extract enough of the solids in 20 to 30 seconds.

 Freshness always matters with coffee.